MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/search-box-web-part.md

 ## Change settings for query suggestions, people suggestions, and personal favorites results
 <a name="__toc349558306"> </a>

-Personal favorites results are suggestions based on search results that the user has clicked before.
+As a global or SharePoint admin in Microsoft 365, you can turn off or on query suggestions or edit the different settings for query suggestions.
 Query suggestions are turned on by default.

-As a global or SharePoint admin in Microsoft 365, you can turn off or on query suggestions, people suggestions, and personal favorites results, or edit the different settings for query suggestions.

 1. On the Search Center site home page, click the **Settings** menu, and then click **Edit Page**.